qua-platform/qua-libs/examples/randomized-benchmark/two-qubit-rb/readme.md

 - *truncation_positions*: Optional Iterable indicating at which lengths the search and implementation of an inverse operation shall be done (necessary for the fitting).
 If no iterable is provided, then all truncations from 1 to *max_length* are performed
 - *seed*: Random seed
-- *quantum_elements*: all quantum elements necessary to compute the gates.
-Note that the first two elements of this list shall be consisting the adressing of *qubit0* and *qubit1* directly.

 # Run the experiment
 Once the instance of the previously class is created,